Viktoria-W/Moveon/README.md

                     </label>
 ```
 ***
-## Project:
+## :open_file_folder: Project:
 Landing page of the Moveon app.
 Search for a company and like-minded people in your smartphone.
-## Technologies:
+## :computer: Technologies:
 HTML, SCSS.
-## Assembly:
+## :package: Assembly:
 Prepros.
-## Peculiarities:
+## :star: Peculiarities:
 * The first independent project using SCSS technologies.
 * The fonts are connected locally.
 * The colors of the project have been moved to variables.